kodamoody/codecademy-open-source/README.md

-#codeacademy-open-source
+# codeacademy-open-source

-This is my sample open source repository! woot woot
+This is my sample open-source repository! woot woot